bowmanr/bowmanr.github.io/_publications/2020-05-18-goldilox_flt3.md

 ---
-title: "Single-cell mutation analysis of clonal evolution in myeloid malignancies"
+title: "Modeling clonal evolution and oncogenic dependency in vivo in the context of hematopoietic transformation"
 collection: publications
 permalink: /publication/2022-05-18-goldilox_flt3
-excerpt: 'In this manuscript we utilize single cell DNA-sequencing to evaluate clonal abundance and mutation order in patient samples ranging from clonal hematopoiesis to relapsed/refractory leukemia.
-We combined scDNA-seq with oligonucleotide conjugated antibodies to resolve how genotype influences differentiation/immunophenotype.'
+excerpt: 'In this manuscript we develop tools for inducing up to three sequential mutations in mice for model the evolution from clonal hematopoiesis to acute myeloid leukemia.
+In order to investigate oncogene dependency, further develop tools to turn on a mutant oncogene, and subsequently revert that mutation.'
 date: 2022-05-18
 venue: 'Preprint-biorxiv'
 paperurl: ''